rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 Administrative boundaries: cite EuroGeographics

 ### Citing the eurostat R package

+For main developers and contributors, see the [README](../README.md).

 This work can be freely used, modified and distributed under the BSD-2-clause (modified FreeBSD) license: